 - Cook the pancakes until the top surface forms bubbles.
 Flip and cook until the other side is golden brown.
 Adjust your stove top heat accordingly as you cook to ensure you don’t burn the pancakes.

-- When ready to serve, drizzle your strawberry sauce over your pancakes and garnish with whipped cream.
+- When ready to serve, drizzle the warmed strawberry sauce over your pancakes.

 Nutrition